Moniter123/build-cdn/_posts/2018-02-20-one-controller-one-action.md

 twitterimage:  /assets/img/one-controller-one-action.png
 googleimage:   /assets/img/one-controller-one-action.png
 twitter_card:  summary_large_image
-tags:          development, theory, clean code, functional programming, oop
+tags:          [Development, Theory, Clean Code, Functional programming, OOP]
 ---

 It is safe to say that most web applications have way too many action methods in their controllers.
 It starts out with